 What are your fees?

-Our fees are generally flat project fees or annual fees, but we also offer consultations starting at $300 + HST per hour or hours bundles with hourly fees starting at $200 + HST per hour.
+Our fees are generally flat project fees or annual fees, but we also offer financial planning consultations starting at $1,500, as well as hourly options when appropriate.

 Can you provide us with references?

 You can start by checking out our testimonials page.

 We are Certified Financial Planners (CFPs).
 Our governing body, the FP Canada, “ensures those it certifies . . . meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience and ethics.”